pandafengye/MIST/README.md

 | [Mycobacterium tuberculosis](http://bacdb.cn/Mycobacterium_tuberculosis_MIST_index.tgz)  | [Salmonella enterica](http://bacdb.cn/Salmonella_enterica_MIST_index.tgz) |
 | [Staphylococcus aureus](http://bacdb.cn/Staphylococcus_aureus_MIST_index.tgz)  | [Streptococcus pneumoniae](http://bacdb.cn/Streptococcus_pneumoniae_MIST_index.tgz) |

-* [Pre-built-clustering files](http://bacdb.cn/Pre-built-pangenome.tgz): This folder contains the clustering files (obtained from the module `cluster`) for the 14 pathogens and is used in the module `strain`.
+* [Pre-built clustering files](http://bacdb.cn/Pre-built-pangenome.tgz): This folder contains the clustering files (obtained from the module `cluster`) for the 14 pathogens and is used in the module `strain`.
 Same as above, these clustering files can only be used in combination with the Bowtie-indexed reference genomes.

 __Note:__ In additional to the pre-built database above, you can customize your own database by the following steps:
    * Downloading reference genomes of a certain species in FASTA format.